maxisacson/flowmax/README.md

 FlowMax
 =======

-A script to generate latex code for flowcharts.
+A python script to generate latex code for flowcharts.

 Max Isacson